Latest posts

 Using Xiaomi door/window sensors as light switches

-Introduction For a while I’ve been searching for a decent light switch solution for my home automation setup.
+For a while I’ve been searching for a decent light switch solution for my home automation setup.
+I’ve recently put in a pretty good solution using Xiaomi door/window sensors, I’m very happy with it and it ticks a lot of boxes.

 Exploring Dask and Distributed on AWS Lambda